ftc358/gaulbots-source/source/_posts/hello-world.md

 ---
 title: Hello World!
 ---
 Hello!
-Welcome to the blog of Team 358 "Gaulbots".
+Welcome to the blog of FTC Team 358: The Gaulbots.

 This blog is made with Hexo, built & updated live with Travis CI!